neuronflicker/CTF/UCF/RE_OrderMatters/README.md

   undefined8 local_48;
   undefined4 local_40;
 ```
-However, the conversion code above shows we write to each 4-byte part of these variables (`local_c * 4` is used for addressing and added to `local_78` - the start of the 'array').
-Each character of the passwd is accessed with `passwd[local_10]` and `passwd[local_10 + 1]`, the first accessing the tens column of the number, and the second the units.
+However, the conversion code above shows we write to each 4-byte part of these variables (`local_c * 4` is used for addressing and added to the address of `local_78` - the start of the 'array').
+Each character of the password is accessed with `passwd[local_10]` and `passwd[local_10 + 1]`, the first accessing the tens column of the number, and then, second, the units.
 Each character then has `0x30` subtracted from it.
 This is the ASCII value for the '0' character.
-The while loop runs while `local_c < 0xf`.
+The `while` loop runs as long as `local_c < 0xf`.
 As it starts at 0, this will process our 15 2-digit values.
 Therefore, when this section of code is finished, all of the entered password values will be in the 'array' as `int` values.

 Now we can look at the rest of the `main()` function which interprets our password and tests it's valid:
 ```c